le717/PatchIt/Documentation/CONTRIBUTING.md

 cd PatchIt
 python setup.py
 ```
 Your newly frozen Exe will be located at `PatchIt\bin\Windows`.
 Not only will this freeze **PatchIt!**, it will download the newest version of the Readme from
 the [`gh-pages`](https://github.com/le717/PatchIt/tree/gh-pages) branch (skipping this step if it could not be downloaded at that time), remove any unnecessary
 Tkinter files, and finally freeze the **PatchIt!
 Uninstaller**.

-* You'll also need to freeze the **PatchIt!
-Uninstaller**.
+However, each script can be written on it's own, and the Inno Setup script for the win32 installer
+must be run manually.

+#### Inno Setup Windows Installer ####

+* Open `Windows\PatchIt Installer.iss` in the Inno Setup Compiler or your favorite Inno Setup IDE.
+* Make desired changes to the script, as long as it is clear you made them.
+* Ensuring **PatchIt!** and the **PatchIt!
+Uninstaller** is already frozen, and the required empty _LEGO® Racers_ and _LEGO® LOCO_ settings files
+are in place, press the Compile button or &lt;Ctrl&gt; + &lt;F9&gt; to compile the installer to the `Windows` folder.
+* If all goes well, you will have successfully frozen and packaged a copy of **PatchIt!**

+#### PatchIt!
+Uninstaller ####

+If you wish, the **PatchIt!
+Uninstaller** can be frozen manually.
 Do this by running the following command:

 ```
 cd PatchIt\Tools\Uninstaller